 - Make sure your health care will be adequate and affordable.
 Medicare provides for most medical expenses, but not all.
 Having a backup private health-care policy is imperative.
 Twenty-five years ago, two-thirds of large companies offered retiree health benefits; that has now fallen to one-third, according to Allianz Life Insurance.
 Fidelity Investments estimates that couples retiring at 65 will spend $240,000 for health care after retirement.

 - Is your house ready to accommodate retirees?
 In not, you may want to overhaul it for the years when you are less mobile.
-Walk-in showers, non-slip surfaces, storage space that’s within easy reach, railings, and strategic grab bars are recommended so that you’ll be able to stay in your home longer and avoid the median cost of $3,600 a month for an assisted-living facility.
+Walk-in showers, non-slip surfaces, storage space that’s within easy reach, railings, and strategic grab bars are recommended so that you’ll be able to stay in your home longer and avoid the cost of an assisted-living facility.